evanworks/ye-olde/README.md

 ### a03-18-25[ 0.0.13 ]
 **now thats enough for one morning**
 <br/>
-fixed slimeball, red slimeball, cards not playing in the right order, bone
+fixed slimeball, red slimeball, cards not playing in the right order, created bone

 ### a03-17-25[ 0.0.12 ]
 **versions lol**